treangenlab/somatem/docs/tool_status-quicknotes.md

     - Tried remaking the whole env with this dependancy locked in the `environment.yml` file (_will take care of any dependancy conflicts_)
 - [hostile_clean](https://nf-co.re/modules/hostile_clean) | [hostile_fetch](https://nf-co.re/modules/hostile_fetch). works, along with fetch (_optional_)

+## Other tools
+- Rhea: works with example data from repo.
+  - Couldn't handle metadata so omitted for now. _Could use the directory name as the `meta.id`?_
+  - need to add outputs for each [file](https://github.com/treangenlab/rhea?tab=readme-ov-file#output-files) mentioned in the repo

 ## nf-core compatibility
 - Created a template using `nf-core pipelines create` with custom settings
   - _Assuming this is not going on nf-core since Todd would want to keep ownership rather than community owned status_